jro31/jethro-codes/_articles/my-story.md

 For the value of having a degree, I finished my final year of university.
 But in truth, I knew by now that I was never going to make use of this business degree.

-If I'd followed the typical career path of a business graduate, I'd have found myself some low-level management job in some office on graduating, and spent the next forty years of my life saving a pension and paying-off a mortgage and having 2.4 children and...
+If I'd followed the typical career path of a business graduate, I'd have found myself a low-level management job in some office on graduating, and spent the next forty years of my life saving a pension and paying-off a mortgage and having 2.4 children and...
 I just couldn't face it.

 Nothing in life scares me more than regret.
 Even back then, I always imagined that one day, I was going to find myself, lying on my death bed, looking back over my life, too late to change anything or do anything new.
 And in that moment, I didn't want to find myself looking back with regret.